briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     2. _(2)_ As used in this subsection and in Section 517.02:

-        1. _(A)_ “Enter” means the act by which a person becomes eligible to receive any prize offered in a sweepstakes.
+        1. _(A)_ "Enter" means the act by which a person becomes eligible to receive any prize offered in a sweepstakes.

-        2. _(B)_ “Entry” means one event from the initial activation of the sweepstakes terminal device until all of the sweepstakes prize results from that activation are revealed.
+        2. _(B)_ "Entry" means one event from the initial activation of the sweepstakes terminal device until all of the sweepstakes prize results from that activation are revealed.

-        3. _(C)_ “Prize” means any gift, award, gratuity, good, service, credit, reward or any other thing of value that may be transferred to a person, whether possession of the prize is actually transferred, or placed on an account or other record as evidence of the intent to transfer the prize.
+        3. _(C)_ "Prize" means any gift, award, gratuity, good, service, credit, reward or any other thing of value that may be transferred to a person, whether possession of the prize is actually transferred, or placed on an account or other record as evidence of the intent to transfer the prize.

-        4. _(D)_ “Sweepstakes terminal device facility” means any location in this Municipality where a sweepstakes terminal device is provided to a sweepstakes participant, except as provided in Ohio R.C.
+        4. _(D)_ "Sweepstakes terminal device facility" means any location in this Municipality where a sweepstakes terminal device is provided to a sweepstakes participant, except as provided in Ohio R.C.
 2915.02(G).

-54. _(bbb)_ “Sweepstakes” means any game, contest, advertising scheme or plan, or other promotion where consideration is not required for a person to enter to win or become eligible to receive any prize, the determination of which is based upon chance.
-“Sweepstakes” does not include bingo as authorized under this chapter, pari-mutuel wagering as authorized by Ohio R.C.
+54. _(bbb)_ "Sweepstakes" means any game, contest, advertising scheme or plan, or other promotion where consideration is not required for a person to enter to win or become eligible to receive any prize, the determination of which is based upon chance.
+"Sweepstakes" does not include bingo as authorized under this chapter, pari-mutuel wagering as authorized by Ohio R.C.
 Chapter 3769, lotteries conducted by the State Lottery Commission as authorized by Ohio R.C.
 Chapter 3770, and casino gaming as authorized by Ohio R.C.
 Chapter 3772.